 Can the Florida LLC Articles of Amendment Be Submitted Online?

-The Florida Articles of Organization can only be filed online, but the Articles of Amendment must be submitted as a hardcopy, on a paper document.
+The Florida Articles of Organization can only be filed online.
+Still, the Articles of Amendment must be submitted to the Division of Corporations as a hard copy, on a paper document.

 1. Send Florida LLC Articles of Amendment

-The Articles of Amendment can be submitted by regular mail or in person.
+You can submit the Articles of Amendment by regular mail or in person.

 - By mail:

 P.O.
 Box 6327

 Get in contact with the IRS with the information the IRS has on file about your business changes.
 Adding a new member to your multi-member LLC means you don’t have to file any paperwork, but you should notify the IRS about the changes.

 You must file Form 8832 if you add a new limited liability company member to an SMLLC because it makes it into a multi-member LLC .
 Your tax filing status will change from “disregarded entity” to “partnership.”

 Can I Restate the Initial Articles Instead of Filing a Florida LLC Amendment?